 For certain sections, the proposed KID prescribes information disclosures irrelevant or inappropriate in an insurance context which does not benefit consumers, more specifically:

-Risk and reward profile – Article 8.2 (e): identical risk indicators cannot be applied across PRIPs products because insurance PRIPs’ risks differ from other PRIPs products’ risks.
+Risk and reward profile – Article 8.2 (e): identical risk indicators cannot be applied across PRIPs products because risks differ.
 A standardised document aiming for comparability can therefore only provide a narrative description of a product’s risk and reward profile.

 Costs presentation – Article 8.2 (f): a standardised insurance PRIPs product cannot disclose total product level costs in a single figure because some are a fixed amount and others are expressed as a percentage on a different basis and can be the result of customer choice.